 A member of Memorial’s Faculty of Engineering and Applied Sciences has been recognized for her leadership in teaching.

-Dr. Janna Rosales, associate professor (teaching), is one of two recipients of the Association of Atlantic Universities Distinguished Teaching Award for 2024.
+Dr. Janna Rosales, professor (teaching), is one of two recipients of the Association of Atlantic Universities Distinguished Teaching Award for 2024.

 The annual award recognizes excellence in university teaching over several years, particularly at the undergraduate level.